-139. It may be said that, for Australia, any power which enables 189.
-It may be said that, for Australia, any power which enables the Commonwealth Bank to exercise control over the volume of credit is a central bank power, irrespective of whether the power in question has been used by any other central bank, or is appropriate to any other central banking system.
-It is not to be expected that the regulation of the volume of credit in Australia could be achieved by a central bank which merely copied the methods appropriate to a different and much more highly-specialized monetary, and banking system.
+139. It may be said that, for Australia, any power which enables the Commonwealth Bank to exercise control over the volume of credit is a central bank power, irrespective of whether the power in question has been used by any other central bank, or is appropriate to any other central banking system.
+It is not to be expected that the regulation of the volume of credit in Australia could be achieved by a central bank which merely copied the methods appropriate to a different and much more highly-specialized monetary and banking system.
 But it is possible to trace the development from 1929 of the Commonwealth Bank as a central bank, and show how it has exercised its powers, without attempting to draw too clear a line of demarcation between powers which are normally considered essential to a central bank and those which are not.